Phone

 3. Treating respiratory infections: Albuterol may be prescribed for babies with respiratory infections, such as bronchiolitis or pneumonia.
 It can help relieve symptoms such as coughing and wheezing, making breathing easier for the baby.

-See also Benefits of Using an Online Pharmacy - Convenience, Affordability, and Access to Genuine Medications
+See also The Benefits of Ordering Drugs Online - Safety, Convenience, and Affordability

 Uncommon Uses of Albuterol for Babies: